-The DCA is primarily involved with regulating auto dealerships through its Arbitration Certification Program (ACP).
+The DCA is involved with regulating auto dealerships primarily through its Arbitration Certification Program (ACP).
 Consumers who believe they may have purchased a lemon vehicle or require legal assistance for vehicle-related issues can submit their claim to the ACP, or consult with a vehicle accident lawyer for guidance.
 The process is free, an attorney is not required, and participating manufacturers have agreed to abide by the result.
 But be aware that submitting your lemon law claim to the ACP for arbitration may be harmful to your interests.
 Here is why:

 If you are considering the ACP as a means of resolving your lemon law claim, we strongly encourage you to schedule a free telephone consultation with one of our attorneys first to discuss potential negative consequences.